Roger Rees: Career

 Rees continued his career with the Royal Shakespeare Company.
 He played Malcolm in the acclaimed Trevor Nunn 1976 stage and 1978 television production of Macbeth.
 Rees created the title role in the original production of The Life and Adventures of Nicholas Nickleby, David Edgar's stage adaptation of the Charles Dickens novel, winning a Laurence Olivier Award for Actor of the Year in a New Play in 1980 and a Tony Award for Best Actor in a Play in 1982.
 A recorded version of the play also earned him an Emmy nomination in 1983.
 He also starred in the original production of The Real Thing by Tom Stoppard at the Strand Theatre in London in 1982.

 Rees began to work in television during the 1980s, appearing opposite Laurence Olivier in The Ebony Tower (1984).
 That same year, Rees portrayed Fred Hollywell in A Christmas Carol, which he also narrated, starring George C. Scott as Scrooge.
 In 1986, he played William Tyndale in God's Outlaw.
 From 1988 to 1991 he starred in the British sitcom Singles, with co-star Judy Loe.
-From 1989 to 1991 and in 1993, he also appeared intermittently on the long-running American television series Cheers as the English business tycoon Robin Colcord, a love interest for Rebecca Howe (Kirstie Alley).
+From 1989 to 1993, he appeared intermittently on the long-running American television series Cheers as the English business tycoon Robin Colcord, a love interest for Rebecca Howe (Kirstie Alley).
 He played British Ambassador Lord John Marbury in several episodes of The West Wing from 2000 to 2005.
 His later television appearances also include My So-Called Life as substitute teacher Mr. Racine, and James MacPherson on Warehouse 13.
 His film career began in the 1980s.
 Rees played the Sheriff of Rottingham in the Mel Brooks movie Robin Hood: Men in Tights (1993).
 Rees' later film appearances include Frida (2002), The Prestige (2006), and The Pink Panther (2006).